Last updated: 19/07/21

 The key principle is to apply additional flexibility in the way in which the course or event is approached and delivered, always adapting to the new environment.

-In order to run a safe training course the instructor and student must accept that it may not be possible to complete all of the course or event in the usual time frame given the Covid constraints.
+In order to run a safe training course the student must accept that it may not be possible to complete all of the course or event in the usual time frame given the Covid constraints.
 It may be necessary to adjust dates or extend time to accommodate the completion of a specific activity or course.

 To allow us to offer safe events, members should expect a reduced events calendar and for events to be run with restricted numbers to allow us to adhere to current government social distancing guidelines.